zxkevinxz/ai-hero/internal/log/log.md

 ---

-Let's say you're building an evaluator which is evaluating some marketing copy based on metrics.
-You want to grade the marketing copy for emotional appeal and clarity.
-One way to do this is to say to the LLM just rank this out of 1 to 10, so a 7 for emotional appeal and a 6 for clarity.

-It turns out that LLMs are really bad at this.
-LLMs can't create effective grades for things because they don't really know what the numbers mean in those contexts.
-This comes up all the time in evaluations.

-The best thing to do is to use a natural language-based scale.
-So:

-- Extremely unclear
-- Partially unclear
-- Somewhat unclear
-- Clear
-- Very clear
-- Extremely clear

-Then you can map those descriptors into numbers.

----

 Thoughtbench is an interesting project to compare different models side by side, including their chain of thought reasoning.

 https://github.com/disler/benchy?tab=readme-ov-file